dplanitzer/Serena/Commands/shell/docs/Commands.md

 * `cond_expr`: the conditional expression
 * `then_block`: the block to execute when the conditional expression evaluates to true
 * `else_block`: the block to execute when the conditional expression evaluates to false

-## `info`

-Prints information about a filesystem.
-Eg the size, number of used and freed blocks, name of the underlying disk device, etc. The command prints information for the filesystem that holds the current working directory by default.
-Specify the id of a mounted filesystem to print information about this particular filesystem instead.

-### Signature

-`info [fsid]`

-### Parameters

-* `fsid`: the filesystem id

 ## `input`